frli8848/DREAM/INSTALLATION.md

 ## Linux

 We have currently build the DREAM Toolbox on two Linux distributions: Ubuntu 20.04 LTS and Gentoo Linux.
-We assume that a complier toolchain is already installed, such as, `gcc` ocr `clang`.
+We assume that a compiler tool chain is already installed, such as, `gcc` or `clang`.

-First install the FFTW library which can be done using:
+First install the FFTW library (not needed if Octave is installed) which can be done using:
 ```
  $ sudo apt -yq update
  $ sudo apt install libfftw3-dev